buhrmi/open-core/README.md

 # Note this code is pre-beta.
 It is definitely not ready yet for production.

+# core

+The Core Consensus is basically the same as the Stellar Consensus with one small difference with huge implications:

+- The removal of native currency

+Implications:

+- Transactions are FREE (the fee is always zero)
+- Addresses don't need to receive a "createAccount" Transaction before they can be used.
+- There is no central authority in charge of giving away native currency.
+- The genesis ledger is 100% EMPTY.

+# Requires Postgres 9.5!!

 # stellar-core

 Stellar-core is a C++ implementation of the [Stellar Consensus Protocol](https://github.com/stellar/stellar-core/blob/master/src/scp/readme.md) that maintains a local copy of the ledger and syncs with other instances of stellar-core on the network.
 Learn more by reading the [overview document](https://github.com/stellar/stellar-core/blob/master/docs/readme.md).